ambossIconambossIcon

 Pubic symphyseal surface change

-• In a young person, the surface is rough and billowed.
+• In early adulthood (approx. late teens to early 20s), the surface is rough and billowed.

-• As people age, the pubic symphyseal surface smooths out and eventually develops a distinct rim and bony breakdown (Todd's method).
+• Over time, the pubic symphyseal surface smooths out and eventually develops a distinct rim and bony breakdown.

 Icon of a lock